opensim-org/opensim-gui/README.md

  - United States Defense Advanced Research Projects Agency (DARPA)
     - Warrior Web (W911QX-12-C-0018)

 How to acknowledge us
 ---------------------
 Acknowledging the OpenSim project helps us and helps you.
 It allows us to track our impact, which is essential for securing funding to improve the software and provide support to our users (you).

-If you use the OpenSim GUI, you must acknowledge the OpenSim project where appropriate, by citing the following paper.
-If you only use the OpenSim API, you are not required to acknowledge us, but we would be extremely grateful if you did so anyway.
+If you use OpenSim, we would be extremely grateful if you acknowledge us by citing the following paper.

 Delp SL, Anderson FC, Arnold AS, Loan P, Habib A, John CT, Guendelman E, Thelen DG.
 OpenSim: Open-source Software to Create and Analyze Dynamic Simulations of